Implementing NIST 800-88 Guidelines in Python

 - Verification checksum confirming zero-fill or key destruction

-These logs should be streamed to an immutable ledger (e.g., WORM storage or blockchain-backed audit trail) before the pipeline proceeds to the next document.
+These logs should be streamed to an immutable ledger (e.g., WORM storage) before the pipeline proceeds to the next document.
 Cross-jurisdictional data handling rules further complicate this architecture: GDPR mandates strict data minimization and right-to-erasure, while CCPA requires verifiable deletion logs for consumer requests.
 The pipeline must dynamically route sanitization payloads based on jurisdictional metadata tags, applying region-specific retention overrides before executing cryptographic erasure.

 For authoritative reference on sanitization verification standards, consult the official NIST SP 800-88 Rev. 1 Guidelines.
 When generating cryptographic payloads for overwrite operations, always rely on the Python secrets module rather than pseudo-random generators to guarantee compliance-grade entropy.